 Why buy a cooler?

-It’s vital to ensure you and your loved ones have access to water and food whenever you plan on being outdoors for extended periods, especially in the heat.
-Coolers are the easiest way to keep snacks and drinks cold without frustrating leaks or spills.
+Access to water and food is vital whenever you plan on being outdoors for extended periods, especially in the heat.
+Coolers are the easiest way to keep snacks and drinks cold without annoying leaks or spills.
 Plus, they feature multiple storage and transportation options that make it easier to pack and move whatever’s inside.
-Pick the perfect size, fill it with your favorites, add ice or freeze packs, and forget about it.
+Pick the perfect size, fill it with your favorites, add ice or freezer packs, and forget about it.

 What should you know when buying a cooler?

 - Size: Choose a model that fits your vacation needs, whether a 30-pack of beer for an all-day party or a few bottles of water and a granola bar for your short hike.
 Bringing the kids?
 Consider a cooler with plenty of space for sports drinks and snacks without sacrificing your favorite adult options.